Erin Gray: Career

 Gray guest-starred in the 2014 webisode "Lolani" from the web series Star Trek Continues as Commodore Gray, an episode that also starred Lou Ferrigno.
 Commodore Gray reappears in 2016, with the seventh episode "Embracing the Winds."

 Personal life

 Gray has been married twice.
 She met Ken Schwartz in high school and their marriage lasted from 1968 to 1990, during which they had one son, Kevan Ray Schwartz, born in 1976.
 Ken Schwartz, a successful real estate executive, remained in New York with their young son when Gray first started working on Buck Rogers, and eventually moved to Los Angeles to work as her manager when her acting career flourished.
+They divorced in 1990.

-Gray married Richard Hissong in 1991, and their daughter Samantha was born the same year.
+Gray married Richard Hissong in 1991, and their daughter, Samantha, was born the same year.
 Samantha plays Buck Rogers' girlfriend, Maddy, in the pilot episode of James Cawley's Buck Rogers Internet video series.

+Gray is also active in the fight against child exploitation.